Prathamesh-Jawahire/adobe-grand-final/README.md

 ```
 Then visit http://localhost:3000

+when you run docker run command wait for a while to run backend on localhost:8000
+once is shows json you are ready to you a working frontend on localhost:3000

 ## Troubleshooting

 - If the frontend can’t reach the backend, ensure the backend is running on 8000 and the frontend proxies (or `NEXT_PUBLIC_API_BASE_URL`) are configured appropriately.